 "Thank you." mumbled Clane, looking worried.

-enclave of some kind of super-government.'..."
-Siobhan took photographs
+kind of super-government.'..."
+Siobhan took photographs with the camera

-with the camera every so often.
-She then uploaded the text and the images to
+every so often.
+She then uploaded the text and the images to the social media

-a halt.
-"What's wrong?" asked one of the reporters.
+wrong?" asked one of the reporters.
+United States

 "Look!" the driver pointed.
 At both verges of the road stood a pair or signboards saying: WARNING- RESTRICTED AREA.
 NO TRESPASSING BEYOND THIS POINT.
 USE OF DEADLY FORCE IS AUTHORIZED.
 PHOTOGRAPHY OF THIS AREA IS STRICTLY PROHIBITED.